Owen Benjamin

-Owen Benjamin Kares Troy-Smith (born May 24, 1980) is an American conspiracy theorist and internet personality.
-He was a stand-up comedian and actor who had minor roles in mainstream film and television between 2008 and 2015.
+Owen Smith (born May 24, 1980) known professionally as Owen Benjamin, is an American conspiracy theorist and internet personality known for promoting white supremacy, anti-Black racism, and anti-LGBT bigotry.
+According to the Anti-Defamation League, he has endorsed Nazi policies concerning Jews and has denied the Holocaust, and his content is known for being antisemitic.
+He was a stand-up comedian and actor who had roles in mainstream film and television between 2008 and 2015.

 In the late 2010s, Benjamin began expressing more extreme political views.
 In 2019, he was banned from several mainstream social media platforms for violations of their policies, including Twitter, Facebook, Instagram, and YouTube.
-These included anti-Semitic remarks, homophobic remarks, and calling Barack Obama a nigger.
+These included antisemitic, homophobic, and racist remarks.

 Early life

-Benjamin was born to John Kares Smith and Jean Troy-Smith, both professors at Oswego State University.
-He attended Plattsburgh State College, where he worked at the student-run TV station.
+Owen Smith was born to John Kares Smith and Jean Troy-Smith, both professors at Oswego State University.
+He attended SUNY Plattsburgh, where he worked at the student-run TV station.
+He is of Irish and Czech-Jewish descent from his father's side.

 Career

 Acting and stand-up comedy (2004–2018)

 Benjamin starred in several web-only video series, including in the role of Owen on C-SPOT's 2008 Gaytown and the role of Chance Stevens on CBS Interactive's 2009 Heckle U. He also hosted Owen Benjamin Presents, a 2008 C-SPOT production.

 In 2008, Benjamin had a supporting role in the comedy film The House Bunny.
 In 2009, he played the lead role in the romantic comedy film All's Faire in Love, co-starring with Christina Ricci.
 From 2012 to 2014, he portrayed Owen Walsh on the TBS original sitcom Sullivan & Son.
-He also appeared on the MTV show Punk'd, and twice as a correspondent on The Jay Leno Show.
+He also appeared on the MTV show Punk'd and twice as a correspondent on The Jay Leno Show.
 Benjamin hosted the annual ADG Excellence in Production Design Awards from 2014 to 2016.
 He hosted Esquire Network's The Next Great Burger in 2015.

 Towards the end of the decade, Benjamin had established himself as what conservative commentator Bethany Mandel described as an "up-and-coming conservative comedian", booking comedy shows at university campuses.
-He hosted a podcast, Why Didn't They Laugh, on Sideshow Network.
+He hosted a podcast called Why Didn't They Laugh on Sideshow Network.
 In October 2017, Benjamin tweeted his opposition to providing transgender children with hormone therapy, repeatedly referring to an NPR host as a "child molester" for raising a transgender child.
 This led the University of Connecticut to cancel an upcoming show, and Benjamin's talent agency dropped him as a client.
 In February 2018, Benjamin used a racial slur onstage in a performance in his hometown of Saranac Lake, New York, and more venues cancelled appearances.
-Mandel described these two events as the "beginning of the end of Benjamin’s mainstream career".
+Mandel described these two events as the "beginning of the end of Benjamin's mainstream career".